-Purpose - Despite the success in achieving the objectives for the use of renewable energy sources, the EU's competitiveness is not at the desired level.
-In particular, the largest decreases in fossil-type energy intensity were observed in last 13 members of EU, namely, Bulgaria, Croatia, Cyprus, Czech Republic, Estonia, Hungary, Latvia, Lithuania, Malta, Poland, Romania, Slovakia and Slovenia.
-The purpose of this paper is to trace how these countries protect the competitiveness of their dirty (energy-intensive) industries.
+Purpose: Despite the success in achieving the objectives for the use of renewable energy sources, the European Union's (EU's) competitiveness is not at the desired level.
+In particular, the largest decreases in fossil-type energy intensity were observed in last 13 members of EU.
+However, it is important to trace how these countries protect the competitiveness of their energyintensive industries.

-Design/methodology/approach - The study employs revealed comparative advantage (RCA) indices to measure the comparative advantage (CA) of EU-13 in dirty industries for the period 1995-2014 and assesses these indices in the framework of EU's climate policy.
+Design/methodology/approach: The study uses Revealed Comparative Advantage (RCA) indices to measure the comparative advantage of EU-13 in energy-intensive industries for the period 1995-2014 and assesses these indicies in the framework of EU's climate policy.

-Findings - Some policies which make industries to adapt EU's 20-20-20 targets are forcing industries.
+Findings: Some policies which make industries to adapt EU's 20-20-20 targets, are forcing industries.
 In order to compete, these industries are leaving Europe and looking elsewhere.
-In this study the authors found that, particularly chemicals and non-metallic mineral manufactures resulted in a weakening of their CA over the years in some of these members.
+In this study we found that, particulary chemicals and non-metallic mineral manufactures resulted in a weakening of their CA over the years in some of these members.
 Similarly it is found that the RCA indices of iron and steel and non-ferrous metals are decreasing.